floragunncom/search-guard-docs/tls_expert.md

 ## Custom Principal Extractor

-When using (client) TLS certificates for authentication and authorisation, Search Guard uses the X500 Principal of the certificate as username per default.
+When using (client) TLS certificates for authentication and authorisation, Search Guard uses the X.500 princila as username by default.
 If you want to use any other part of the certificate as principal, Search Guard provides a hook for your own implementation.

 Create a class that implements the `com.floragunn.searchguard.ssl.transport.PrincipalExtractor` interface: